-Commun ENG ENG SPE 101 102 Composition I Composition II Fundamentals of Speech Communication 3
+Communi ENG ENG SPE cations 101 102 101 Composition I Composition II Fundamentals of Speech Communication

-9
+Mathematics 1 Physical and Life Sciences 2

-Physical Humanitie and Life es and F Sciences 2 ine Arts ^{3,5} ioral Sciences ^{1,5} 9
+Humanities and Fine Arts ^{3,5}

-Special Elective s 4 6
+Special Electives 4

-Approve ed Electi ves 1 .
-17
+Approve d Electiv /es 1 17

 Total 60

-1 Approved courses are listed with the requirements for the associate degrees.
+2 Approved courses are listed with the requirements for the associate degrees.

-Select at least one physical and one life science course.
+2 Select at least one physical and one life science course.
 One course must include a lab.
 Approved courses are listed with the requirements for the associate degrees.

+Approved courses are instea with the requirements for the associate degrees.
 Select one course from humanities and one course from fine arts.
 Interdisciplinary courses may count in either category.
 Approved courses are listed with the requirements for the associate degrees.
 Recommended: HUM 101, HUM 102 and advanced literature courses.